pylhc/pylhc.github.io/docs/packages/omc3/workflow.md

 ## Creating a Model

 In order to perform the optics analysis, one needs a model of the given machine to compare to.
-For this, `omc3` provides the `model_creator` entrypoint script, which allows you to run a model simulation of the desired machine and output the needed files.
+For this, `omc3` provides the `model_creator` entrypoint, which allows you to run a model simulation of the desired machine and output the needed files.

 ??? example "Supported Machines"
     The out-of-the-box supported machines for model creation are `lhc`, `ps` and `psbooster`, machines we work on.